 There's not much argument about the deliciousness of bacon.
 Whether you like it crispy or chewy, with scrambled eggs, stacked on a BLT, or wrapped around sweet dates, bacon is mmm-mmmm-good.
-But bacon - a health food?
+But is bacon healthy?
 In my kitchen, yes indeed.

 Allow me to dispel the common misconceptions about one of the most loved and feared foods on earth, and then you can decide for yourself.

-Cholesterol does not clog arteries, and is essential for many functions in the body, including hormone production and regulation, proper digestion, and immune health.
-A fairly recent study actually shows that lowering cholesterol has no affect on plaque build-up in the arteries (American Journal of Cardiology, 2003).
-The modern epidemic of heart disease, should not be blamed on bacon, butter, and cream, but on unhealthy vegetable fats such as margarine, canola, corn, and soy oils as well as the groceries isles of other processed foods.
+Cholesterol does not clog arteries.
+It's essential for many functions in the body, including hormone production and regulation, proper digestion, and immune health.
+A fairly recent study actually shows that lowering cholesterol has no effect on plaque build-up in the arteries (American Journal of Cardiology, 2003).
+The modern epidemic of heart disease, should not be blamed on bacon, butter, and cream, but on unhealthy vegetable fats such as margarine, canola, corn, and soy oils as well as the grocery aisles of other processed foods.

 If you're more of an experiential learner, start eating high quality bacon from pastured pigs regularly as part of a nutrient dense, junk free diet.
 You'll feel awesome and won't die, I promise.
 At least not from the bacon.

-Eating bacon will make me fat.
+Eating bacon will make me fat

 FACT: Eating anything in excess will make you fat, but the reality is, when you eat nutrient dense foods rich in saturated fat, your body will become satiated faster and for a longer period of time than when you eat a low-fat, nutrient deficient meal like corn flakes with low fat milk or even a bowl of fruit and non fat yogurt.

 FACT: Pigs like to play in mud, but that doesn't contaminate pork.
-All conventionally raised meat should be avoided, but if you buy organic, humanly-raised pork from pigs that have eaten a natural diet and enjoyed sunlight, you are actually eating an extremely nutrient dense food rich in vitamin D.
+All conventionally raised meat should be avoided, but if you buy organic, humanely-raised pork from pigs that have eaten a natural diet and enjoyed sunlight, you are actually eating an extremely nutrient dense food rich in vitamin D.

 I avoid bacon because it's all filled with unhealthy additives.

 An organic brand such as Applegate farms uses: Water, Sea Salt, and less than 2% Organic Evaporated Cane Syrup, Celery Powder – that sounds good to me.
 Even better, get to know your local farmer and ask her where her pigs live, what they eat, and how the bacon is cured – usually the more “homegrown” the less junk.

 In my humble opinion, bacon is one of those foods that makes life worth living even before you believe it's a health food too.
-Try to get yours from a local farmer whose pigs eat natural diets and snort outside in the sunshine for maximum Vitamin D. It should be cured without nitrates and a bunch of chemicals.
+Try to get yours from a local farmer whose pigs eat natural diets and snort outside in the sunshine for maximum vitamin D. It should be cured without nitrates and a bunch of chemicals.
 Eat it with joy, eat it with abandon, but eat bacon.
 It's so good.